murtukov/GraphQLBundle/docs/Intro.md

                 args:
                     id: Int!
 ```
-...and it will be generated into the following PHP class, that `webonyx/graphql-php` can _understand_:
+...and this config will be used to generate the following PHP class, that `webonyx/graphql-php` can _understand_:
 ```php
 final class QueryType extends ObjectType implements GeneratedTypeInterface {